Wisdom from Superwomen

 Ranked the greatest black philanthropist in American history, this globally recognised and self-made mogul began her career as a talk show host in the late Eighties.
-Through integrating elements of new age literature, mindfulness and spirituality into her now-legendary talk show Ms. Winfrey broke the norm of mainstream media.
+By integrating elements of new age literature, mindfulness and spirituality into her now-legendary talk show Ms Winfrey broke the norm of mainstream media.
 Her continual support of her fellow female entrepreneurs continues to receive global acclaim.

-Consistently ranked amongst the world’s 100 most powerful women, Indra Nooyi is still globally recognized at the first female CEO to helm PepsiCo and the 5th CEO in its 44-year history.
+Consistently ranked among the world’s 100 most powerful women, Indra Nooyi is still globally recognized as the first female CEO to helm PepsiCo and the 5th CEO in its 44-year history.
 The business mogul who now sits on the board of Amazon, The International Cricket Council and Schlumberger often speaks about the importance of education, leadership skills and women helping women.